 Here is a list of caveats:

-Do not use the Radio Group; use Checkbox and enter "radio" in its "theme" property to render those buttons as radio buttons in jsx.
+3. Do not use the Radio Group; use Checkbox and enter "radio" in its "theme" property to render those buttons as radio buttons in ExtendScript.

-In crossui, a List (not "Multimode") will be rendered as a listbox.
+6. In crossui, a List (not "Multimode") will be rendered as a listbox.
 If you enter "treeview" in its theme property, it will be rendered as a treeview control.
-A "Combo Input" -- sub-category "Drop List Input" -- will be rendered as a dropdownlist in jsx.
+A "Combo Input" -- sub-category "No Label" -- will be rendered as a dropdownlist in ExtendScript.

-On the jsx side, listbox and dropdownlist controls are given generic three-item arrays.
+7. On the ExtendScript side, listbox and dropdownlist controls are given generic three-item arrays.
 A treeview is given several lines of code to add generic hierarchical node-and-item contents to it.
 So, for these three widget classes, don't bother editing their "items" property.